Umuzi-org/tech-department/content/how-to-contribute/_index.md

 ## What not to include

 Please don't include large binary files in the repo.
 Just link to that sort of thing.
-This includes pdfs, presentations, videos and other documents.
+This includes PDFs, presentations, videos and other documents.